Acrisel/eventor/eventor/docs/postgresql_ubuntu_virtualbox.rst

 Make sure you have vboxnet0 or add new one.

 Edit vboxnet0 (or the one you use), disable DHCP Server.
-Note IpV4 Address 192.168.56.1 (change if need be)
+Note IpV4 Address, e.g.,  192.168.56.1.

 In Virtualbox settings -> Networks